etsy/wpt-script/README.md

-Webpagetest Scripts
+WebPagetest Script
 ===================

-Scripts to generate WebPagetest tests and graph results
+This tool is a simple wrapper for the WebPagetest API that allows you to easily generate tests and graph results

 example cron entry:
 ```bash